Vertex Resource Group Ltd. Reports First Quarter 2022 ResultsPosted On May 11, 2022

-Key financial results for the three months ended March 31, 2021 are as follows:
+Key financial results for the three months and years ended March 31, 2022 and 2021 are as follows:

 (in thousands of Canadian Dollars)